ritvijiscool/dice-game/README.md

 # dice-game
-A crappy dice game which utilizes the Document Object Model.
+A crappy dice game which utilizes the power of the Document Object Model.